 - Cable Car seeks to buy assets below and sell assets above the value of their net assets or a fair multiple of their cashflows

 - Cable Car does not restrict itself to low-multiple stocks; fast-growing companies can also be mispriced

 - Cable Car often adopts a contrarian bias, preferring investments that are out-of-favor or underfollowed

-For its core long positions, Cable Car generally seeks opportunities to buy high-quality franchises that can compound capital for many years at high rates of return.
+For core long positions, the firm generally seeks opportunities to buy high-quality franchises that can compound capital for many years at high rates of return.
 Ideal long holdings have well-incentivized management teams, healthy balance sheets, and strong cash flow generation.
 These companies may be underpriced due to a period of change misunderstood by other market participants, or the valuation may reflect unreasonably pessimistic expectations.
 Cable Car also attempts to capitalize on short-term mispricing caused by misinterpreted news items, catalysts for change at a company, and corporate actions such as tender offers, distributions, reorganizations, and merger and acquisition activity.
-Short positions generally exhibit the opposite characteristics of long positions.
-Cable Car seeks mismanaged, overhyped, or fraudulent businesses, typically with a predictable catalyst for revaluation, as well as otherwise good businesses facing intractable competitive, industry, or regulatory challenges, overly optimistic expectations, or excessive financial risks.

 For risk management purposes, Cable Car limits its use of leverage and the maximum size of individual positions.
 Cable Car also carefully considers opportunities to offset identifiable risk factors in the portfolio.
 However, investing with Cable Car still involves significant risks, and Cable Car cannot guarantee the performance of its investment program or any individual investment.
 Prospective clients should refer to Cable Car’s brochure on Form ADV for further details.